usnistgov/REFPROP-docs/doc/DLL/high_level.rst

     still in use today, and has been used in nearly all equations of state developed over the last 20 years.

-    The name ALLPROPS was revived here in 2017 in memory of an old but not forgotten program whose roots still form the foundation of much that goes on behind the scenes in the development of equations of state and property software.
+    The name ALLPROPS was revived at NIST in 2017 in memory of the old but not forgotten program whose roots still form the foundation of much that goes on behind the scenes in the development of equations of state and property software.